On the Hardness of the Lee Syndrome Decoding Problem: Introduction

-In this paper we extend the reduction from \cite{barg1994some} to prove the NP-completeness of the SDP over any finite ring endowed with an additive weight, i.e., where the weight of a vector is given by the sum of the weights of its entries.
-Thus, our proof is also valid for codes defined over $\zm$, equipped with the Lee metric.
-In addition, we provide algorithms to solve the SDP in $\zps$ (for $p$ prime) in the Lee metric and perform a full complexity analysis of these algorithms.
-In particular, we translate the ideas of algorithms such as Stern's ISD algorithm and the Generalized Birthday Algorithm (GBA), as well as techniques such as intermediate sums, to our setting but also propose new algorithms that are tailored to the particular structure of a parity-check matrix over $\zps$.
+In this paper we show how the reduction from \cite{barg1994some} also proves the NP-completeness of SDP over any finite ring endowed with an additive weight, i.e., where the weight of a vector is given by the sum of the weights of its entries.
+Thus, this proof is also valid for codes defined over $\zm$, equipped with the Lee metric.
+In addition, we provide algorithms to solve SDP in the Lee metric over $\zps$, where $p$ is a prime and $s \in \mathbb{N}$ and perform a complexity analysis.
+In particular, we translate the ideas of algorithms such as Stern's ISD algorithm and the BJMM ISD algorithm to our setting but also propose new algorithms that are tailored to the particular structure of a parity-check matrix over $\zps$.
+For the asymptotic complexity analysis, we also require additional computations with respect to the results in \cite{saddle}, where only the case where $p$ is odd was treated.
+We observe that the ISD algorithms in the Lee metric have a larger cost than in the Hamming metric, which makes the Lee metric a promising alternative for the Hamming metric regarding cryptographic applications.

-The paper is organized as follows: in Section \ref{sec:Notation} we introduce the notation used throughout the paper, formulate some general properties of the Lee metric and provide a closed and exact formula for the volume of a ball in the Lee metric.
-The proof of the NP-completeness of the Lee metric version of the \ac{SDP} is given in Section \ref{sec:SDP}.
-In Section \ref{sec:ISD} we present information set decoding algorithms over $\mathbb{Z} / {p^s} \mathbb{Z}$ with respect to the Lee metric and assess their complexities in a finite regime.
-In addition, in Section \ref{sec:asymptotic}, we provide the asymptotic complexity of the algorithms.
-In Section \ref{sec:numer} we compare the costs of the different algorithms for some fixed parameter sets.
+The paper is organized as follows: in Section \ref{sec:Notation} we introduce the notation used throughout the paper and formulate some general properties of the Lee metric.
+The proof of the NP-completeness of the Lee metric version of the SDP and the Given Weight Codeword Problem (GWCP) is given in Section \ref{sec:SDP}.
+In Section \ref{sec:ISD} we present information set decoding algorithms over $\mathbb{Z} / {p^s} \mathbb{Z}$ with respect to the Lee metric and assess their complexities.
+In Section \ref{sec:asymptotic} we compare the asymptotic complexity of all the Lee ISD algorithms and the Hamming ISD algorithms.
 Finally, we draw some concluding remarks in Section \ref{sec:concl}.